edugon/docker-utilities/README.md

 > If you are using docker-compose, this is not your thing. :)

 ## Prerequisites
+- Windows 7 or higher.
 - Docker for windows (tested and working with v1.11.2).
-- Git bash for Windows (tested and working with Windows 7).
+- Git bash for Windows (tested and working with v2.8.1.windows.1).

 ## Deployment
 1. Install [Docker for Windows](https://docs.docker.com/docker-for-windows/install/).